Glenn Hammond Curtiss (1878 – 1930)

 As a result, Wakefield ended his negotiations with A.V.
 Roe & Company for a Bleriot-type machine.
 Arrangements were then made for an Avro Curtiss-type, which when converted to a hydro-aeroplane was known as ‘Waterbird’.
 Waterbird first flew on 25 November 1911 from Windermere.

-Whereas the Curtiss float was designed to ride through waves of the sea, shaped so that it would tend to rise on the surface and was flat-bottomed, the Wakefield float was used on a lake and ‘stepped’ so as to enable it to break the suction effect of the water.
+The Curtiss pontoon float had been designed to ride through waves of the sea, shaped so that it would tend to rise on the surface and was flat-bottomed.
+However, the Wakefield float, whilst of a Curtiss-type, was ‘stepped‘ so as to enable it to break the suction effect of the water.

 Whilst commanding an F.2A in 1918, Captain Cooper Pattinson of Windermere was awarded the DFC following the destruction of a Zeppelin.